Monday Aug 27 – Friday Aug 31, 2018

 In the Oxford workshop, we shall play a mixture of large and small group music.
 Each day, one or two large groups will play works such as the Spohr Nonet, Mozart Gran Partitta or a chamber orchestra work such as a Brahms Serenade, the remainder of the participants will play in groups of 2 – 6, with or without a piano.
 An extensive library will be available of such works.
 Groups will change each day, though larger works may span two days.

 We shall endeavour to match players with parts of appropriate difficulty.
 Feel free to explain your background to us in a comment or email, in addition to completing the ACMP rating (honestly!).

-Groups will change each day, and a short recital of some of the works rehearsed in the day will be given before dinner each evening (but after players and audience are refreshed from the bar).
-There will be some time in the evenings for informal pick-up groups.
+There will be some time in the afternoons and evenings for informal pick-up groups.
 Players are encouraged to bring any music that they specially want to play.